 - Ensure compliance to plan provisions and federal regulations.

 - Prepare, submit and maintain employee benefit records and documents.

 - Reconcile employee accounts and brokerage summary statements.

 - Determine eligibility for benefits, calculate benefits and payments.

 Popular Skills for Retirement Plan Specialist

 Retirement Plan Specialists generally report applying a varied skill set to their work.
-Most notably, skills in Retirement Plan Administration, Oral / Verbal Communication, Customer Service, and Microsoft Excel are correlated to pay that is above average.
-Skills that are correlated to lower pay, on the other hand, include 401k Plan Administration, Windows Operating System General Use, and Investment Management.
-It is often found that people who know Microsoft Excel are also skilled in Microsoft Office.
+Most notably, skills in Retirement Plan Administration, Oral / Verbal Communication, Microsoft Office, and Microsoft Excel are correlated to pay that is above average.
+At the other end of the pay range are skills like 401k Plan Administration, Investment Management, and Windows Operating System General Use.
+Those proficient in Microsoft Excel are, more often than not, also skilled in Microsoft Office.